Image Compression Based on Compressive Sensing: End-to-End Comparison with JPEG: Introduction

-This paper makes the following contributions: \begin{itemize} \item [$i$)] We provide an end-to-end architecture for a CSbIC system, including compressive sensing, source coding, channel coding and a mechanism to adjust the system parameters to control data rate and reconstruction quality. \item [$ii$)] We address the theoretical issues raised by Goyal \etal\cite{Goyal08SPM} in a practical way, by using {\em domain-specific} knowledge: (i) we employ reconstruction algorithms that do not rely solely on sparsity but also on other properties of natural images, and (ii) we use deterministic sensing matrices which are known to be effective for this such signals. \item [$iii)$] Having an end-to-end system enables us to measure its performance in terms of quality versus data rate, and thus benchmarks it against the leading image compression standards, namely JPEG and JPEG2000.
-We show that our CSbIC system is on-par with JPEG, with a clear advantage in the low data rate range.
-Please refer to Fig.~\ref{fig:monarch_front} as an example. \item [$iv$)] We describe various design choices in each of the system components and study the effect that these choices have on the overall system performance. \end{itemize} The system that we describe is far from being fully optimized, and throughout the paper we point out where further improvement may be made.
+This paper makes the following contributions: \begin{itemize} \item [$i$)] We provide an end-to-end architecture for a CSbIC system, including compressive sensing, {quantization, lossless coding} and a mechanism to adjust the system parameters to control data rate and reconstruction quality. \item [$ii$)] We address the theoretical issues raised by Goyal \etal\cite{Goyal08SPM} in a practical way by using {\em domain-specific} knowledge: (i) we employ reconstruction algorithms that do not rely solely on sparsity but also on other properties of natural images, and (ii) we use deterministic sensing matrices that are known to be effective for such signals. \item [$iii)$] Having an end-to-end system enables us to {benchmark its performance in terms of quality versus data rate.
+In order to give the reader a sense of CSbIC compression performance, we compare it with the popular JPEG and JPEG2000 standards.
+Our goal is not to propose CSbIC as a competitor to these and other standards such as HEIF or WebP.
+As we pointed out, in conventional applications for which these standards were designed for, the image compression needs are already well met.
+Rather, the purpose of the comparison to JPEG and JPEG2000 is to give the reader comparative levels of compression that can be expected.} We show that our CSbIC system is on-par with JPEG, with a clear advantage in the low data rate range.
+Please refer to Fig.~\ref{fig:monarch_front} as an example. \item [$iv$)] We describe various design choices in each of the system components and study the effects that these choices have on the overall system performance. \end{itemize} The system that we describe is far from being fully optimized, and throughout the paper we point out where further improvements may be made.
 Nevertheless, even at this preliminary stage the performance of our system makes it a viable alternative to the conventional methods (refer to Figs~\ref{fig:SSIM_8img_3algo}-\ref{fig:imges_cs_JPEG} for comparison with JPEG).

 The rest of this paper is organized as follows.
 Sec.~\ref{Sec:Arch} describes the system architecture and discusses the design choices in each component.
 Sec.~\ref{Sec:rec} provides the general framework of reconstruction algorithms.
 Sec.~\ref{Sec:perf_mea} presents the results of our performance testing and Sec.~\ref{Sec:dis} discusses the implications of our results.